 In years 9-11 students receive 5 lessons per fortnight and study the Edexcel B Geography syllabus.
 Between each topic students will complete an in classroom assessment using exam paper questions that will build up to a full exam paper .Full exam papers will also be sat in the scheduled mock exams periods.

-The topics students learn about in year 10 are:
+The topics students learn about in years 9-11 include:

 - Hazardous world - Tectonics – The structure of the Earth, features of earthquakes and volcanoes, impacts using named case studies and the management of these hazards

 - Hazardous world – Climate – Global circulation model, climate change, causes and impacts of Tropical cyclones and the management of these hazards.

 - Development Dynamics – measuring development, the development gap, models of development, reducing development with top down and bottom up approaches and the case study of one emerging country.

 - Challenges of an Urbanising world – causes and challenges of rapid urban growth, a case study in the variation if the quality of life in one emerging country megacity.